Cosby5/All-My-Stars/README.md

 - [Sentimentron/Dracula](https://github.com/Sentimentron/Dracula) - A deep, LSTM-based part of speech tagger and sentiment analyser using character embeddings instead of words.
 Compatible with Theano and TensorFlow.
 Optimized for Twitter.
 - [Snawoot/postfix-mta-sts-resolver](https://github.com/Snawoot/postfix-mta-sts-resolver) - Daemon which provides TLS client policy for Postfix via socketmap, according to domain MTA-STS policy
 - [ggarri/mysql2psql](https://github.com/ggarri/mysql2psql) - Turn your old MySQL database into PostgreSQL and try a new world of experience with it
 - [kz26/mailproxy](https://github.com/kz26/mailproxy) - mailproxy is a simple SMTP proxy.
-It receives emails through an unencrypted, unauthenticated SMTP interface and retransmits them through a remote SMTP server that requires modern features such as encryption and/or authentication. mailproxy is primarily useful for enabling email functionality in legacy software that only supports plain SMTP.
+It receives emails through an unencrypted, unauthenticated SMTP interface and retransmits them through a remote SMTP server that requires modern features such as encr
 - [frennkie/totp_builder](https://github.com/frennkie/totp_builder) - Create TOTP secrets, encode in Google Authenticator compatible QR Code and send via S/MIME encrypted e-mail.
 - [sys4/smilla](https://github.com/sys4/smilla) - SMIMEA Milter
 - [nginxinc/crossplane](https://github.com/nginxinc/crossplane) - Quick and reliable way to convert NGINX configurations into JSON and back.